MdWahiduzzamanEmon/Doctors-for-you-reactJs/README.md

 ## Available Scripts

-In this project main purpose:
+In this project main purpose are:

 1. You can hire best doctors for your orgabizaton.
 2. You can check their details and choose doctors as you want.